carbonplan/research/articles/protocol-review-survey/index.md

     src: ./components/perspective-table.js
 ---

 Over the past two years, there has been a marked increase in the number of carbon dioxide removal (CDR) protocols.
 Similarly, there are more entities involved in developing, providing input, and using those protocols.
 More protocols means more choice when deciding what rules should be used for crediting CDR.
-This raises the question: is new infrastructure needed to help stakeholders navigate this complexity?
+It’s possible new infrastructure could help stakeholders navigate this complexity – but do they agree?

 To explore this question, CarbonPlan, Lawrence Livermore National Laboratory (LLNL), and Lawrence Berkeley National Laboratory (LBNL) recently conducted a survey of stakeholder opinions on the role of independent protocol review.
 This survey was partly motivated by an [open letter](https://files.carbonplan.org/CDR-MRV-Standards-Letter-02-10-2023.pdf) published in early 2023.
 In the letter, 35 organizations working on CDR called for the creation of a new standards initiative to review protocols and harmonize MRV approaches across and within CDR pathways.
 Although some protocol review processes are currently operating, none that we know of produce public outputs focused on long-duration CDR.

-The survey found broad agreement about the value of independent CDR protocol review — but there seem to be some important differences in what stakeholders want from these reviews and how they think the process should function.
+The survey found that there is still broad agreement about the value of independent CDR protocol review — but there seem to be some important differences in what stakeholders want from these reviews and how they think the process should function.
 Since a single protocol review process is unlikely to serve all these needs at once, anyone designing a protocol review must establish very clear goals upfront and set stakeholder expectations about what outcomes to expect.

 ## Survey approach

 We designed this survey to capture views about both the importance of independent CDR protocol review and what outputs and focus areas respondents would want such a review to prioritize.
-The survey consisted of 12 structured and open-ended questions, a copy of which can be found [here](TK).
+The survey consisted of 12 structured and open-ended questions, a copy of which can be found [here](https://files.carbonplan.org/protocol-review-survey-questions.pdf).

-Throughout the survey, we defined “independent” as indicating a review conducted by parties substantially free of conflicts of interest, e.g. parties who are not involved in writing protocols, issuing credits, or receiving credits under a CDR protocol.
+Throughout the survey, we defined “independent” as indicating a review conducted by parties substantially free of conflicts of interest, e.g., parties who are not involved in writing protocols, issuing credits, or receiving credits under a CDR protocol.
 We defined “protocol” as the document or set of documents specifying the detailed rules by which projects demonstrate what they have achieved and generate CDR credits that can be sold to buyers.
 We asked survey respondents to assume that the results of any independent protocol review would be made publicly available.

 We invited 36 organizations to respond to the survey, including CDR providers, registries, brokers, buyers, investors, and non-profits.
 Survey participation was voluntary and participants were informed that all responses would be anonymized in the public reporting.
 In total, representatives from 26 organizations participated.
-No credit brokers investors provided a response.
+No brokers or investors provided a response.

 <Figure>
   <OrganizationsTable